awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-samples-legislators.md

 Notice in these commands that `toDF()` and then a `where` expression are used to filter for the rows that you want to see\.

 So, joining the `hist_root` table with the auxiliary tables lets you do the following:
 + Load data into databases without array support\.
 + Query each individual item in an array using SQL\.

 You already have a connection set up named `redshift3`\.
-For information about how to create your own connection, see [[ERROR] BAD/MISSING LINK TEXT](populate-add-connection.md)\.
+For information about how to create your own connection, see [Adding a Connection to Your Data Store](populate-add-connection.md)\.

 Next, write this collection into Amazon Redshift by cycling through the `DynamicFrames` one at a time: